5 Valuable Ways Mothers Leave a Legacy of Faith

 “Let your light shine before others, that they may see your good deeds and glorify your Father in heaven.” — Matthew 5:16

-Your family history can also play a significant role in your spiritual legacy.
-Take time to research and share stories of faith from your ancestors, showing how God has been faithful throughout the generations.
-Connecting your family history with your faith today can inspire younger generations to continue the legacy.
+Your unique family history can play a significant role in your spiritual legacy.
+Take time to research and share stories of faith from your ancestors.
+When you show your children how God has been faithful across generations, it builds a deep sense of identity.
+Connecting your family’s past with your faith today inspires the younger generation to keep the chain unbroken.

 Stories of Faith